 International speaker Jen Grisanti is an acclaimed Story/Career Consultant at Jen Grisanti Consultancy, Inc., a Writing Instructor for Writers on the Verge at NBC, a former twelve-year studio executive, and author of Story Line, TV Writing Tool Kit, and Change Your Story, Change Your Life.
 Keep track of Jen’s upcoming events on Facebook and Twitter, @jengrisanti, and listen to her Storywise Podcast.
-Read Jen’s full bio.
+Read Jen’s full bio and sign up for her Telling and Selling Your TV Pilot video series.

 Desire defines want and need.
 I’ve found that one of the most challenging parts for writers with telling a strong story is defining the want of the central character.
 This is because so many people don’t know what they want in their own lives.
 As the author, Michael Nitti, writes in his book, The Trophy Effect, we react to what happens in our lives instead of going in with intention.
 I loved thinking of this concept in story and in life.
 Through defining the desire in story and in life, we can create a life of intention versus reaction.
 When the want is clear in fiction, every other part of the story connects to it.
 When the character defines what they want and why they want it, the outcome becomes something we root for.